Meter-Ethereum-Hackathon/Milky-Way/README.md

 solidity version 0.8.4

 # Testing
-A sample test file, sample-test.js in the "test" directory, is written to test the contract.
+A sample test file, sample-test.js in the [test][1] directory, is written to test the contract.
 To run the sample test, run
 ```shell
 npx hardhat test
 ```